RedisLabs/redislabs-docs/content/rs/concepts/high-availability/rack-zone-awareness.md

 Once the cluster has been configured to support rack-zone awareness, you can create a rack-zone aware database.

-Rack-zone awareness is relevant only for databases that have replication enabled (i.e., databases with slave shards).
+Rack-zone awareness is relevant only for databases that have replication enabled (i.e., databases with replica shards).
 Once you enable replication for a database, you may also enable rack-zone awareness.

 ## Shard placement without rack-zone awareness

-Note that even in the case of a database with rack-zone awareness disabled, the cluster will still ensure that master and slave shards are placed on distinct nodes.
+Note that even in the case of a database with rack-zone awareness disabled, the cluster will still ensure that master and replica shards are placed on distinct nodes.